 Logistic Regression Using SAS by Paul D. Allison.
 A thorough description of the Logistic Regression Model and its applications.
 The single best explanation I have read about the logistic regression model, not just in SAS.
 It is short, precise while explaining in detail the different applications of logistic regression such as maximum likelihood estimation of the Odds Ratios, how to calculate the actual probabilities and the ROC Curve.

 Generalized Linear Models for Insurance Data by Piet de Jong and Gillian Z. Heller.
-Hands on book about pricing non-life insurance policies using Generalized Linear Models.
+Hands-on book about pricing non-life insurance policies using Generalized Linear Models.
 The book is easy to read if you have some knowledge in the field of mathematics and has many great examples that you can follow and experiment with yourself using the SAS Programs that comes with it.
 The book offers sample data on the website, but it is a bit time consuming to gather it all because they are separate files in different formats.
-Therefore, I have written all the data sets in the form of data steps with the accept of the author, Gillian Z. Heller.
+Therefore, I have written all the data sets in the form of data steps with the acceptance of the author, Gillian Z. Heller.
 Therefore, you can download all the data sets from the book here.

 Non-Life Insurance Pricing with Generalized Linear Models by Esbjörn Ohlsson.
 A bit more theoretical than the book on the same subject above, but still great to read if you want to learn about pricing non-life insurance or simply learn about Generalized Linear Models.